Chapter 6

 Permission to non-members

 Permission for the attendance of non-members at one or more sessions may be given at the discretion of the clerk, if satisfied that their presence is likely to be of service to the Society.
-Such permission should be sought well in advance of Yearly Meeting and should be supported by one or more elders to whom the applicant is well known.
+Such permission should be sought well in advance of Yearly Meeting in accordance with the process set out in the Yearly Meeting registration documents on each occasion.
 Last-minute requests should not be made.
-Elders supporting applications should ensure that non-members receive suitable support and guidance to enable them to be of service and to benefit from attendance at Yearly Meeting.
+Non-members should receive suitable support and guidance to enable their contribution to be of service and for them to benefit from attendance at Yearly Meeting.
 If called to speak in a Yearly Meeting session, non-members should be sensitive to the fact that they are not in membership and should make this known.

 Time of meeting